elena-in-code/Task-List-Local-Stotage/README.md

 + Add new tasks
 + Delete tasks one by one or all at the same time
++ The Tasks in the list can be filter
-+ The tasks are locally stored so the list will stay.
++ The tasks are locally stored so the list will stay

 ##### Hope you like it!